Six Sigma Principles

-This article explains Six Sigma or lean six sigma in a practical way.
+Six Sigma: this article explains Six Sigma or Lean Six Sigma (LSS) in a practical way.
 After reading you will understand the basics of this powerful quality management method.

 What is Six Sigma?